zoozooll/gamesdk/src/tuningfork/tools/validation/README.md

 ## dev_tuningfork.proto

-Apk must contain *assets/tuningfork/dev_tuningfork.proto* file with `Annotation` and `FidelityParams` proto message.
+The Apk must contain an *assets/tuningfork/dev_tuningfork.proto* file with `Annotation` and `FidelityParams` proto message definitions.

 ### Validation

 Both messages (`Annotation` and `FidelityParams`) must follow these rules

 * No oneofs
 * No Nested types
 * No extensions

-Additional limitation for `Annotation` message only
+Additional limitations for `Annotation` messages only:

 * Only `ENUM` types
 * Size of enums must match 'annotation_enum_size` field in settings.

-Additional limitation for `FidelityParams` messsage only
+Additional limitation for `FidelityParams` messsages only:

 * Only `ENUM`, `FLOAT` and `INT32` types

 ### Example